 I'm a barbecue purist who doesn't like to coat her meat in barbecue sauce.
 I think when you make ribs or brisket, you should taste the meat, not the sauce.
 If you really want some sauce then I think you should serve it on the side, so as to not hide the taste of the meat.
 But that's just me.

-But how do you make ribs in a pressure cooker that taste smoky?
+How do you make ribs in a pressure cooker that taste smoky?
 I have an electric smoker that I absolutely love.
 I don't understand how I did keto and low carb for almost four years before getting a smoker.
 (Here's a post that tells you what I love about this smoker).
 It is however something that requires a little floor space.

 One of my readers has a Nordicware smoker that she speaks highly of, and the reviews on Amazon look great as well, so perhaps that is an alternative if you have a smaller area in which to store a smoker.